Preparing for DMS 2.0

 - Use trends data from dispute resolution processes to inform:

-- monitoring, TA, opportunities for improvement, and other parts of the general supervision system.
+- Monitoring, TA, opportunities for improvement, and other parts of the general supervision system.

 - Implement monitoring activities to determine if parents understand their rights under procedural safeguards.
 This includes conducting interviews using open-ended questions with families who are randomly selected.